apache/openwhisk-runtime-go/docs/ENVVARS.md

 `OW_EXECUTION_ENV` enables detection and verification of the compilation environent.
 The compiler is expected to create a file named `exec.env` in the same folder as the `exec` file to be run.
 If this variable is set, before starting an action, the init will check that the content of the `exec.env` starts with the value of the variable.
 The actual content of the `exec.env` can be actually a longer string.

-## Environment variables propagated to actions.
+## Environment variables propagated to actions and to the compilation script

 The proxy itself sets the following environment variables: